enjoy-rennes/back-end/README.md

-  app_login                  ANY        ANY      ANY    /login app_logout                 ANY        ANY      ANY    /logout place_list                 GET        ANY      ANY    /place_list app_homepage               GET        ANY      ANY    /society_list society_add                ANY        ANY      ANY    /society/add
-  society_update             GET|POST   ANY      ANY    /society/update/{id}
+  app_login                  ANY        ANY      ANY    /login app_logout                 ANY        ANY      ANY    /logout place_list                 GET        ANY      ANY    /place_list place                      GET        ANY      ANY    /place society_list               GET        ANY      ANY    /society_list app_homepage               GET        ANY      ANY    /society society_add                ANY        ANY      ANY    /society/add society_update             GET|POST   ANY      ANY    /society/update/{id}
   society_show               ANY        ANY      ANY    /society/{id}
   society_delete             DELETE     ANY      ANY    /society/delete/{id}
-  tag_list                   GET        ANY      ANY    /tag_list
-  tag_add                    ANY        ANY      ANY    /tag/add
-  tag_update                 GET|POST   ANY      ANY    /tag/update/{id}
+  tag                        GET        ANY      ANY    /tag tag_list                   GET        ANY      ANY    /tag_list tag_add                    ANY        ANY      ANY    /tag/add tag_update                 GET|POST   ANY      ANY    /tag/update/{id}